Category Archive: Media Watch

 Woody Woodpecker Puzzle

 Woody Woodpecker was one of my favorite cartoons as a kid.
-I especially liked the ones from the 40’s where Woody seemed a little insane, very similar to some portrayals of Daffy Duck from similar era.
-This 100 piece puzzle from Whitman, likely dates back to 1984, a time closer to a more homogenized Woody Woodpecker.
+I especially liked the ones from the 40’s where Woody seemed a little insane, very similar to some portrayals of Daffy Duck from the same era.
+This 100 piece puzzle from Whitman, has a copyright date of 1980, a time closer to a more homogenized Woody Woodpecker.
 That’s Splinter and Knothead on the skateboards.
 I believe this is Woody’s first appearance on Skate and Annoy.
 You just don’t see a lot of him on a skateboard.

 Colorful Holiday Memories of Tigard